ErhardLabs/ge/plugins/pixelyoursite/readme.txt

 >
 >**Example:** You can define a Custom Conversion when someone reads at least 3 articles from a particular category, or when it lands on a specific page, or on any article that has a particular tag.

-* **Search Event** on the search page with the search string pulled as parameter - super useful for creating search based Custom Audiences
+* **Search Event** on the search page with the search string pulled as a parameter - super useful for creating search based Custom Audiences

 >**How to use the Search Event:**
 >